 The Council of Governments continues to expand the growing use of its in-house GIS system which uses ArcInfo software.
-Current projects include developing traffic count maps for the region, providing transportation maps for mass transit and long-range transportation plans, and an economic development service (ARC server).
+Current projects include developing traffic count maps for the region, providing transportation maps for mass transit and long-range transportation plans, land-use scenario modeling via CommunityViz, and ArcGIS web map development and deployment.
 Staff continues to update a water/sewer infrastructure database for the SC Department of Commerce.
 Other GIS projects include updating of base maps for Chester and Union counties' E-911 programs and various maps for the SC Department of Commerce.
 The database which has been developed for these projects will greatly enhance the Council's ability to assist in future planning and economic development projects.